Darkkal44/Cozytile/README.md

 > [!note]
 >
 > Stuck on a pitch-black screen after logging in with SDDM?
-Just switch to ‘Qtile Wayland’ from the top-left corner instead of the default ‘Qtile (Xorg)’ in the login screen and restart!
+Just switch to ‘Qtile (Xorg)’ from the top-left corner instead of the default ‘Qtile Wayland’ in the login screen!
 <div align="left">

 ## MANUAL INSTALLATION (Universal)